 The only problem with a wall gallery is that they normally have photographs in.
 This is fine, if you are a) photogenic or b) comfortable with looking at photographs of yourself.
 Unfortunately neither I nor Simon fall into either of those categories so a portrait gallery was definitely out.
 Luckily over the past couple of years we have visited some amazing places, and taken photographs of some famous landmarks.
 I knew I wanted the gallery frames to be portrait orientated on the wall, which meant photographs of tall buildings would work really well.

 I trawled through my hard drive until I found 6 different pictures that we both liked.
 For a cohesive look I then edited the photos black and white before printing, as well as straightening a few out.
-The final 6 we chose are below (feel free to contact me for full size versions):
+The final 6 we chose are below:

-Once the 6 photos were chosen we printed them ourselves, A4 sized, onto photo paper.
+Once we’d chosen our photos we decided to keep costs low and print them ourselves, A4 sized, onto photo paper.
 We then aligned them in the bargain frames I’d found in B&Q (they were reduced to £2 each), before taping them to the frame to ensure they stayed in place.
 There really wasn’t a lot of wiggle room either side of the frame so getting them lined up was trickier than it sounds!
 Once they were in place we measured out from the centre of the wall, leaving a 14cm gap between each frame, and hung them.
 The frames are really light so we didn’t have any restrictions on where we could fix them.
 This is what they look like:

 You’ll be pleased to know we have now straightened them out (wonky photos are a pet hate of mine)!
 I’ve also shopped our home to add a few accessories to the top of the cupboard, and placed some old porcelain balls into a newly purchased basket (courtesy of the White Company).
 I think the finished effect is great, but the grey paint (etched onto the glass frame), doesn’t really go with the curtains or the lamp shade so I might need to replace those soon – I feel a hunt for some DIY light tutorials coming along!